rohanmalhotra4622/Python_Programming_Freestyle_Project/README.md

 Create subplots of line graphs based on 'pct_changes' to show volatility over time.
 The sub plots are important because if we have more than two stocks, the graph will be very cluttered.
 I have kept the axis to be of the same magnitude to better make sense of the visualizations.

-There is also a Bar chart displaying the correlations of all the stocks to the SP500 and each other.
+There is also a Bar chart displaying the correlations of all the stocks to the SP500 and to each other.

+The last step is a regression analysis of the most volatile stock against the SP500.
+This could be a very useful tool for specific users.

 Finally, the DataFrames created are also saved as .csv files in the same location where the code is located.
 This will help the user if they want to look at the raw data.